“The big idea, the

 “Well, maybe that’s the difference between you and me,” I said, licking my lips, a bit on the salty side.
 “You and your pals are free to play in your sandbox, chase your dreams.
 I’ve got obligations …I owe people.”

 “You’re as free as you want to be, flash.
 And the only person you really owe is yourself,” she said, again banging her knee against mine.
 “C’mon, you just loaded up your head with all this ammunition, now’s the time to aim and pull the trigger.
-It’s the difference between getting by and getting over.”
+It’s the difference between getting by and getting over, don’t you understand?”

 I reconnected with that container ship this side of Angel Island.
 The high-riding Matson freighter’s blue-banded smokestacks of a high-riding Matson freighter conspired with low wispy fog to carry my eyes along San Francisco’s teeming waterfront across the bay.
 From downtown’s skyline and wharf to the cream cheese hued mansions Syd coveted, which were stacked like palleted dairy cases up and down the length of Pacific Heights, over to the craggy wooded bluffs and dense urban forest of the Presidio to the Golden Gate Bridge: All this was packed tighter, more seamlessly than the quick highlight edits of a year-end network newsreel, rolling out like an IMF bar graph of the Americas in the aggregate.